-The event, which is being jointly hosted by Milan and Cortina d'Ampezzo in Italy, has seen the singer make a few choice decisions in recent days that have riled up fans.
+The 2026 Winter Olympics, jointly hosted by Milan and Cortina d'Ampezzo in Italy, have seen the 22-year-old Calgary-born singer make a few choice decisions in recent days that have riled fans.

-First, she promoted an ad of hers promoting NBC and Peacock's US coverage of the Olympics, despite being Canadian.
+First, she appeared in an ad promoting NBC and Peacock's US coverage of the Olympics, despite being Canadian.

 Advert

-In response, McRae posted an old picture of herself which showed her as a child holding a little Canadian flag with the words, ‘ya’ll know I’m Canada down’ over the picture.
+In response to the backlash, McRae posted an old picture of herself, which showed her as a child holding a little Canadian flag with the words, ‘ya’ll know I’m Canada down’ over the picture.

-On 22 February, the US won the men's Olympic ice hockey gold medal for the first time in 46 years, after they beat Canada 2-1, but just three days prior on 19 February, the women’s team won 2-1 against Canada.
+On 22 February, the US won the men's Olympic ice hockey gold medal for the first time in 46 years, beating Canada 2-1, but just three days prior, on 19 February, the women’s team won 2-1 against Canada.

-But it was after the men won that a video was leaked appearing to show FBI Director Kash Patel chugging a bottle of beer and holding up a phone as Trump called to offer to fly them out on 24 February’s speech.
+But it was after the men won that a video was leaked, appearing to show FBI Director Kash Patel chugging a bottle of beer and holding up a phone as Trump offered to fly them out for 24 February’s speech.

 "We’re giving the State of the Union speech on Tuesday night.
 I could send a military plane or something, if you would like to.
 It’s the coolest night.
 It’s the biggest speech," he said in the clip.